sbgass/freq_patterns/README.md

 # freq_patterns

+Author: Stephen Gass
+Date: 2/28/21

-This is an implementation of two frequent pattern mining algorithms: Apriori and FP-Growth.
+This python package is an implementation of two frequent pattern mining algorithms: Apriori and FP-Growth.
+Import and use in your python3 code.

-Both functions take a list of transactions as inputs and return a 2 by n dimensional list comprising a list of max patterns in the input set and their corresponding support counts.
+Both functions take a list of transactions and a minimum support count as inputs and return a list object comprising a list of max patterns and their corresponding support counts.

 For example,